 This long road she goes down is one that may seem like a mere fantasy, but truly is more real to life than meets the eye.
 Erin’s adventure is very similar to mine and many others.
 The 3 key stages we explore of her life all symbolize real world parallels to human development.
 We start off as young immature animals, who through the art of maturation, slowly become knowledgeable adults.
 The sum of our many important life moments and experiences that define our past, create our present and future.
 This is clearly evident in Erin.
 The way learning something new makes her smarter, or the way losing something or someone makes her stronger.
 The sum of all of these things mold Erin into a newer better version of herself.
 This is what really captured me into her world.
 Every single thing in this show was important to Erin in someway.
 Every place she went, every person she met, every thing she did, none of it was for naught or to be pointless.
 Everything built her up and the people inhabiting her world to create a cohesive package that felt as real as anime can get.

 Now, I could totally discuss themes galore.
 I really could, but it feels like a waste since the themes of Erin aren’t what made me love it.
 It was the way the show made me feel.
 The series made me laugh, cry(more than any anime before), and just feel inspired.
-I now know what I want to do for my future profession because of Erin.
+I now have an idea of what I could want to do for my future profession because of Erin.
 I’ve always loved animals very dearly, and Erin rekindled that deep passion for them with the way she tenderly grew to love Lilan through her care of her.
-I want to experience that too.
+I can see myself experiencing that too.
 I adore animals so much and want to build a connection and bond of trust/love with them.
 To me it is a true example of the beauty we as humans can create if we put effort forth.
 My goal is to create that sort of beauty if I can.
 It is subtle, yet powerful.
 Thank you Lilan and Erin for showing me a path I had forgotten.

 One portion of the show I can’t forget to mention though would be musical score and it’s stunning way of crafting its own universe.
 Notably I would like to point out the two opening themes.
 They are both titled “Shizuku” yet carry completely different tones to match the feeling of where the story is going.
 When the series is in it’s developmental period the OP is light and cheery.
 It has the sound to motivate you with the energy it produces alone.
 As time shifts, things get more serious with the plot of Erin and the second version of the OP matches this perfectly.
 The singer actually sounds like they may burst into tears at any moment and it invokes a real response out of the viewer.
 I could also mention the OP’s are chalk full of creative symbolism and foreshadowing, but if you watch Erin you will get to notice and pick up on that in due time.
 One thing is certain though.
 These OP’s are in line with the direction of Erin’s adventure, and the correlation makes the whole time an even richer one.